Consider Act II Scene II of William Shakespeare's Julius Caesar.

 The claim

-You might think that if you want to predict the logits layer of a large autoregressive transformer, then the best thing would be to learn about transformers.
+You might think that if you want to predict the output of GPT-4, then the best thing would be to learn about autoregressive transformers.
 Maybe you should read Neel Nanda's blogposts on mechanistic interpretability.
-Or maybe you should read the Arxiv papers on the GPT models.
+Or maybe you should read the arxiv papers on the GPT series.
+But actually, this won't help you predict GPT-4's output on this prompt.

-Instead, if your goal is to predict the logits layer, then you should probably learn about Shakespearean dramas, Early Modern English, and the politics of the Late Roman Republic.
+Instead, if your goal is to predict the output, then you should learn about Shakespearean dramas, Early Modern English, and the politics of the Late Roman Republic.

-And maybe someone has already run GPT-4 on this prompt — if your goal isto explain the logits layer, then you should probably learn about Shakespearean dramas, Early Modern English, and the politics of the Late Roman Republic.
+Likewise, if your goal is to explain the output, after someone shows you what the model has produced, then you should learn about Shakespearean dramas, Early Modern English, and the politics of the Late Roman Republic.

-Maybe you're trying to construct a prompt which will make GPT-4 output a particular target continuation in Act II Scene III — if your goal isto control the logits layer, then you should probably learn about Shakespearean dramas, Early Modern English, and the politics of the Late Roman Republic.
+And indeed, if your goal is to control the output, i.e. you want to construct a prompt which will make GPT-4 output a particular type of continuation, then you should learn about Shakespearean dramas, Early Modern English, and the politics of the Late Roman Republic.

 Dataset vs architecture